carsonschildt/carsonschildt/README.md

   - **TetraOS**: TetraOS is a free open-source Linux distribution that @K10398-real and I started back in early 2022.
 Here is the organization: github.com/tetraos
   - **Linux**: from time to time I will help contribute to the Linux Kernal
+  - **PatrolAssist**: PatrolAssist is an iOS app that helps ski patrollers do their job more effecitvely and streamlined.

 <br>